hffriman/SynopseArt/README.md

 I used ArtRage and Gimp to create the logo, background colors and staff images.
 The animation was done with HitFilm Express.

-The typewriter in the background is the <b>only graphic NOT made by me</b> (a royalty-free image by Clker-Free-Vector-Images from Pixabay).
+The typewriter in the background is the <b>only graphic NOT made by me</b> (provided by Clker-Free-Vector-Images from Pixabay).

 ### Screenshots